chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_chef_server_enterprise_settings_ldap.rst

    * - ``ldap['login_attribute']``
      - |ldap login_attribute| For |windows ad|, this is typically ``sAMAccountName``.
 For |open ldap|, this is typically ``uid``.
 Default value: ``sAMAccountName``.
    * - ``ldap['port']``
      - |ldap port| The default value is an appropriate value for most configurations.
-This value is always an integer.
 Default value: ``389``.
    * - ``ldap['ssl_enabled']``
      - |ldap ssl_enabled| Be sure |ssl| is enabled on the |ldap| server and that the ``ldap['port']`` setting is updated with the correct value (often ``636``).
 Default value: ``false``.
    * - ``ldap['system_adjective']``